-Yeah… AWS isn’t like shooting fish, especially for a new user.
-It has a learning curve & more advanced configuration options as compared to easy-peasy solutions like Google Drive.
-We’ve even written a detailed guide on how to upload and manage files in Amazon S3.
+Yeah… AWS has somewhat of a learning curve.
+More advanced configuration options compared with Google Drive.
+To help you with learning, we have written a guide on how to upload and manage files in Amazon S3.
 But there is a lot more to it.

 Amazon S3 bucket: Definition & key terms

 What does S3 Stand for?

 The full name is Amazon Simple Storage Service.
 But that's a bit mouthful, hence the shortening to Amazon S3.

 What is the AWS S3 bucket?

 When you first open Amazon S3, you might be surprised by its unusual terminology.
 And their documentation won’t help: some sorts of buckets, objects, and many other unfamiliar terms.